mark8769/S3React-SpringBoot/notes.md

 Amazon S3: Object storage built to retrieve any amount of data.

-- To enable S3 client, paste this information into
+- To enable S3 client, paste this information into src/main/com/amigoscode/s3/S3Config.java
+- Create the s3 class with s3.S3Config name when creating a new class inside com.amigoscode package.
+This will ensure to create an S3 package if not available, and put the class inside that new package.

 ```
 S3Client client = S3Client.builder()